 People of German background make up about 9% of Hamilton, and there’s plenty evidence of their food culture here.
 One example is the popular delicatessen, Denninger’s, which has a lunch counter in its small store in Jackson Square and a cafeteria in the back of the larger store at 284 King Street East.
 Both are handy for a quick lunch or afternoon snack.
 This is German fast food, they’re not fancy, but for a quick nosh, they hit the spot.

 Just across from Denninger’s is the German restaurant, The Black Forest Inn, at 255 King Street East.
 You can’t help but notice the hilarious murals on the outside walls.
 It has been around forever (well, 1967), and its decor – “Bavarian-kitsch” -- proves it.
 This local hangout serves schnitzel, goulash, sausages, and of course Black Forest cake.
-NOTE: this is very FILLING food so if you have a smaller appetite, order from the smaller plates section of the menu; I usually get their Small Vienna Schnitzel and leave stuffed.
+NOTE: this is very FILLING food so if you have a smaller appetite, order from the smaller plates section of the menu.
 Although the service is quick and friendly once you’re seated, this is a very busy place that doesn’t take reservations, so either go early (by 4:30 pm on weekends, later on weekdays) or be prepared to wait for a table.
 During the summer, there’s a small patio.
 Prices are moderate ($10-20/main dish).

 3. Middle Eastern